kenghweeng/fairest-of-them-all/README.md

 This repository provides a logistic regression implementation in Python for the fair classification mechanisms introduced in the <a href="http://arxiv.org/abs/1507.05259" target="_blank">AISTATS'17</a>, <a href="https://arxiv.org/abs/1610.08452" target="_blank">WWW'17</a> and <a href="https://arxiv.org/abs/1707.00010" target="_blank">NIPS'17</a> papers.

-#### Summary Paper:
+#### Keng Hwee's Summary Paper:
 We have summarised the key ideas discussed in the three aforementioned papers into a final report: "Who's the fairest of them all?".
-The report is "final_report.pdf".
+The report is "final_paper.pdf".

 #### Reference Papers:
 1. <a href="http://arxiv.org/abs/1507.05259" target="_blank">Fairness Constraints: Mechanisms for Fair Classification</a> <br>